History of California High-Speed Rail: Discussion of HSR alternatives

 (YOE$) Phase 1 Blended plan was revised to $130 to $215 billion (YOE$) for about 4,200 more highway lane-miles, 91 more airport gates and two new airport runways.

 As late as 2010, the Japanese government offered to finance the project with long-term, low interest loans, provided California would adopt Shinkansen bullet-train technology.

 Elon Musk proposed Hyperloop as a replacement for HSR.
 Musk had previously criticized the high-speed rail project as being too expensive and not technologically advanced enough.
 However, Hyperloop is an unproven technology for its stated purpose.
 The entire route would be underground, requiring massive tunneling.
 There are also major issues concerning how it could be implemented in a large scale public transit system format.
-As of 2023 no Hyperloop system is in existence.